Microsoft/azure-docs.pt-pt/articles/active-directory/develop/scenario-daemon-app-configuration.md

 ---

-#### <a name="advanced-scenario---instantiate-the-confidential-client-application-with-client-assertions"></a>Cenário avançado - instantaneamente a aplicação confidencial do cliente com afirmações do cliente
+#### <a name="advanced-scenario-instantiate-the-confidential-client-application-with-client-assertions"></a>Cenário avançado: Instantiar a aplicação confidencial do cliente com afirmações do cliente

 # <a name="nettabdotnet"></a>[.NET](#tab/dotnet)